Watershed Materials was founded by David Easton, Joe Dahmen and Jose Muñoz with the goal of reducing cement in concrete masonry.

 Director of Marketing and Business Development

 Alex Wright is a digital communications specialist based in Austin, Texas.
-He leads Watershed Materials’ marketing and business development and works with other companies in the sustainability, social impact and creative sectors.
+He leads Watershed Materials’ marketing and business development and works as a web designer and digital marketer for companies in the sustainability sector.
 Alex is a serial entrepreneur, having started a successful digital software as service business and selling in 2013 prior to coming on board with Watershed Materials.

 Taj Easton graduated UC Davis with a major in sustainable design.
 He worked as a lab assistant for Integrity Block, a venture-backed green building materials start-up where he developed formulations for ASTM compliance.
 Samuel is now the laboratory manager directing the National Science Foundation zero cement grant program, developing formulations for 7,000 psi masonry using geopolymerization of natural clays found abundantly around the world.